Bayfield Mac's store robbed

 Police are asking for the public’s help in identifying a man who robbed the Mac’s Convenience store at 151 Bayfield St., in Barrie early Monday morning.

-The masked man approached the counter at 1:40 a.m. and demanded the employee hand over the money in the cash register.
+The masked man approached the counter at 1:40 a.m., showed a knife and demanded the employee hand over the money in the cash register.

 The employee complied and the man took it one step further and grabbed cigarettes from the store shelves and stuffed them into a black backpack.